-- On 3 January 2018, soldiers shot Mus’ab a-Sufi (16) in the neck and killed him in the village of Deir Nidham, northwest of Ramallah.
+- On 3 January 2018, soldiers shot Mus’ab a-Sufi (16) in the neck and killed him in the village of Deir Nizam, northwest of Ramallah.
 The next day, 4 January, during a-Sufi’s funeral, soldiers shot Muhammad ‘Awad (19) from the village of ‘Abud in the head, wounding him severely.

 - On 11 January, soldiers shot ‘Ali Qinu (17) in the head and killed him near the village of ‘Iraq Burin, south of Nablus.